karynkomatsu/orthoVisualizer/README.md

 ## Contributions

 The author of the package is Karyn Komatsu.
-All functions makes use of `biocManager` R package to install Bioconductor packages and `BiocGenerics` to re-format strings of DNA sequence in FASTA file for easier analysis.
-The *annotateSeq* function makes use of substring function from `Biostrings` R package to manipulate large strings (DNA sequences) for human-friendly, legible presentation of sequences.
+The *annotateSeq* function mainly works with string manipulation, involving heavy utilization of functions like substring or cat, paste from `base` R package.
 The *quantSeq* function uses tibble function from `tibble` R package to create a tibble object containing quantity data of orthologue subsequence abundance.
 The *freqSeq* and *freqRatioSeq* functions utilize pipe operator from `magrittr` R package and mutate function from `dplyr` function for manipulating data to allow better visualization.
-Many functions, such as ggplot, aes, geom\_col, labs functions were used from `ggplot2` and `tidyverse` R packages for generating visualization of ortholog sequence abundance.
+Many functions, such as ggplot, aes, geom_col, labs functions were used from `ggplot2` R package for generating visualization of ortholog sequence abundance.
 The frequency ratio used in generation of bar plot for *freqRatioSeq* function are calculated using a function written by the author.

 ## References